littleironwaltz/bluesky-mcp/docs/cli-usage.md

 - `--mood` (required): The emotional tone for the post
   - Valid options: `happy`, `sad`, `excited`, `thoughtful`
 - `--topic` (required): The subject of the post (max 200 characters)
+- `--submit`: Submit the generated post directly to your Bluesky account
 - `--json`: Output in JSON format instead of plain text

 **Examples:**